Best bird table to encourage wildlife to flock to your garden

 What not to feed wild garden birds

 Many of our bird-feeding habits have been passed down from generation to generation.
-But whereas the 1970s may have seen your dad scattering a mini mountain of bread onto the lawn to attract the local Starlings, recent research suggests we have to think more carefully before throwing our Sunday leftovers into the yard.
+But whereas the 1970s may have seen your dad scattering a mini mountain of bread onto the lawn to attract the local starlings, recent research suggests we have to think more carefully before throwing our Sunday leftovers into the yard.

 Chips/crisps